Q-Minh/nihu/dox/introduction.md

 Specific aspects of BEM implementations are developed in C++ libraries designed to be easily customisable by researchers and developers.
 Developers may customise
 - Element types
-- Kernels
+- Kernels and their fast multipole expansions
 - Quadratures
-- Singular integration techniques specific to kernels, formalisms and element types
+- Singular and nearly singular integration techniques specific to kernels, formalisms and element types
 - and more...

 in order to adapt NiHu to their specific problems.